AyrA/php-ytstream/README.md

 ### License Notes

-The license no logner apply to you if you:
+The license no logner applies to you if you:

 - set `SB_ENABLE` to `FALSE`
 - set `SB_API` to a server with a different license